evanpurkhiser/dots-personal/README.md

 `$HOME` directory (i.e. you cannot override the configuration path with an enviroment variable) then the configuration file/directory should be symlinked from the `$XDG_CONFIG_HOME` to where it needs to be in `$HOME`.
-See the Installation section for how to do this using `after-install` scripts.
+See the Installation section for how to do this using `.install` scripts.

 ## Configuration groups